Skip to main content

 What the demo covers

-• Chapters screen scoped to one book
+• a Chapters screen scoped to one book

-Why this repo matters
+Why it matters

 • Expo app